Portland Veterans Stand Down

 The resource area will include over 50 service providers offering veteran-specific services in Portland and surrounding areas.
 Connect with representatives from local, state, and national, including the VA, Multnomah County, and many more.

-Join over 50 employers at our employment fair to connect with businesses eager to hire veterans.
+Join over 50 employers at our hiring fair to connect with businesses eager to hire veterans.
 This area will also offer support building and printing a resume and submitting online applications on-site.

 Health and Wellness Services: